Learn the science behind:

-Choux pastry truly is a little piece of magic.
-It starts out as a small little ball of dough, but turns into a light, airy and fluffy hollow ball in the oven!
-It makes delicious profiteroles, éclairs, cream puffs and Bossche bollen (a speciality from the South of the Netherlands).
+Choux pastry is a little piece of magic.
+A small, dense, little ball of dough, turns into a light and airy hollow ball in the oven!
+It serves as the perfect casing for a range of fillings to make profiteroles, éclairs, cream puffs, Bossche bollen (a Dutch specialty), and much more.

 What is choux pastry?

 Choux pastry is a special type of pastry.
 Raw, it’s a dense, slightly fatty, dough.
 However, once cooked and baked, it forms a slightly crunchy hollow shell, that’s very light and airy.
 Baked choux contains more air than dough.
 These large hollow spaces within are the perfect place for fillings, such as creme patisserie.

 Choux pastry itself doesn’t have a lot of flavor.
 It is slightly eggy, but otherwise quite neutral in flavor.
 The role of choux pastry, therefore, isn’t necessarily to add flavor.
 Instead, its main role is to provide structure.
 To make a casing for a filling, and a surface to be decorated.